mmcdermott/MEDS_Tabular_AutoML/docs/source/prediction.md

 | LOS in Hospital > 3 days        | Admission + 24 hr | 0.008389745342 | 0.06656965098  | 0.2553069741  | 0.9886841026 | 89.89987526          | 526                       | 5                     | 14             |
 | LOS in Hospital > 3 days        | Admission + 48 hr | 0.00121145622  | 0.03018152667  | 0.02812771908 | 0.9671829656 | 8.657613623          | 538                       | 8                     | 7              |

-## XGBoost Model Performance on eICU Across Tasks
+## XGBoost Model Performance on eICU Tasks

-### 2.1 eICU Sweep
+### eICU Sweep

 The eICU sweep was conducted equivalently to the MIMIC-IV sweep.
-Please see Appendix D.1.2 for details on the commands and sweep parameters.
+Please refer to the MIMIC-IV Sweep subsection above for details on the commands and sweep parameters.

 For more details about eICU specific task generation and running, see the [eICU companion repository](https://github.com/mmcdermott/MEDS_TAB_EICU).

-#### 2.1.1 XGBoost Performance on eICU
+#### 1. XGBoost Performance on eICU

 | Task                            | Index Timestamp   | AUC          | Minimum Code Inclusion Frequency | Window Sizes             | Aggregations                                                   |
 | ------------------------------- | ----------------- | ------------ | -------------------------------- | ------------------------ | -------------------------------------------------------------- |